 Vacuum conveying enables hygienic transfer of materials, even on long and twisting routes

-Gimat powder mixers have been studied to be put under vacuum and filled up pneumatically, realizing a high speed and economical filling system, very easy to clean.
+Gimat powder mixers have been studied to be under vacuum and filled up pneumatically, realizing a high speed and economical filling system, very easy to clean.

 ATEX - Explosion Proof Protected